jomorlier/feacourse/README.md

 4 courses [Linear FEA](https://github.com/jomorlier/feacourse2019/blob/master/ArchiveFEA.zip)

-The slides of the different courses are available on *SUPAERO's LMS* with supplementary materials (Nastran), assignements (matlab) & projects (matlab, nastran, samcef).
+The slides of the different courses are available on *SUPAERO's LMS* with supplementary materials (video, Nastran), assignements (matlab) & projects (matlab, nastran, abaqus).

 You can find in PC3A.pdf the content of the handwritten exercices on FEA.